rajit-shah/agt/FileSystemScanner/README.txt

 	 this can be configured by setting the environment variable and running the command as follows:

 	 - java -Dscan.repeatingWordFrequency=100 -Dscan.maxWordCount=2000 -jar file-scanner-service.jar

+Design Considerations:
+The Controller delegates to the instance of filesystemscanner.web.resources.IScannerService to handle filesystem  scan request.
+The implementation class filesystemscanner.web.resources.impl.TextFileScannerService.TextFileScannerService is injected as a default implemenation for IScannerService.
+Should the different behaviour is required, a different implemenation class can be provided and defined in configuration class filesystemscanner.web.contoller.ScannerServiceConfiguration.
+The property of "scanner.name" can be then used to control the injection of different implementation class.
+The property can be specified as environment variable SCANNER_NAME.
+Should the property is not passed, the system assumes "txt" as default value and thus injecting an instance of filesystemscanner.web.resources.impl.TextFileScannerService.TextFileScannerService.
+The property can be passed as:
+	java -DSCANNER_NAME=txt -jar file-scanner-service.jar

+The criteria for assuming large files and threshold value for repeating words can also be configured.
+This allows scanning feature to provide different results based upon different criteria.
+The bean defining these criterias are represented as filesystemscanner.web.resources.impl.TextFileScanRequirements class with object attributes maxWordCount and repeatingWordFrequency.
+The default values are 1000 and 50 consecutively.
+Different values can be supplied as enviroment variable as shown above.